Five Biggest Mistakes for Customized Quilts

 Every quilt block placement is important.
 Many times quilters can accidentally place a T-shirt quilt block upside down.
 Double-check any quilt work and make sure each block is placed right side up, not sideways and especially not upside down!

 5. The Unplanned Intersection

 Where do the seams of each block meet?
 Like vehicles, blocks shouldn't overhang at intersections.
 Center all blocks so that each block grouping forms a perfect "t."
-Quality T-shirt quilts are successful when quality material, consistent stitching, consistent measuring, and good planning are all utilized equally.
+Quality customized quilts made out of t-shirts are successful when quality material, consistent stitching, consistent measuring, and good planning are all utilized equally.

-When you avoid all the T-shirt quilt-making pitfalls, your graduate can rediscover and appreciate their childhood in a whole new way.
-A high-quality T-shirt quilt is a multi-purpose scrapbook that combines comfort with creativity.
+When you avoid all the customized quilt-making pitfalls, your graduate can rediscover and appreciate their childhood in a whole new way.
+A high-quality customized quilt is a multi-purpose scrapbook that combines comfort with creativity.
 It may just be the perfect way to jump-start new cozy memories for your graduate to keep them warm for years to come!